Georgios Bartzokas

 Georgios Bartzokas (alternate spellings: Giorgos, George, Mpartzokas) (Γιώργος Μπαρτζώκας, born June 11, 1965) is a Greek former professional basketball player, and the current head basketball coach for Olympiacos of the Greek Basketball League (GBL) and the EuroLeague.
 During his career as a head coach, Bartzokas (a.k.a.
 "Chess player") has won numerous titles.
 With the Greek club Olympiacos Piraeus, he won the World Club Championship title, as he won the 2013 edition of the FIBA Intercontinental Cup.
-He also won the championship of Europe's premiere club competition, the EuroLeague, at the 2013 EuroLeague Final Four, with Olympiacos.
+He also won the championship of Europe's premiere club competition, the EuroLeague, at the 2013 EuroLeague Final Four, with Olympiacos, a feat he would eventually repeat in 2026, again with Olympiacos.
 Bartzokas has been named the EuroLeague Coach of the Year three times, as he won the award in the years 2013, 2022, and 2023.

 Youth career and early life

 Bartzokas was born on 11 June 1965, in Athens, Greece.
 At a young age, he first played the sport of football.
 In 1977, at the age of 12, he began playing the sport of basketball, with the youth teams of the Greek basketball club Maroussi Athens.
 He remained in Maroussi's youth teams until 1981.